 Summer is drawing to a close.
 As school supplies go on sale, days grow shorter, and evenings become cooler, taking advantage of these final summer days as a family is a wonderful idea.
 With gas prices at a decade low, consider taking a road trip.

 A weekend trip with the family to the Quartz or Wichita Mountain Ranges, or taking in the breathtaking scenery on Chocktaw Country’s Talimena Scenic Drive are a perfect way to spend a long, Labor Day weekend.
-Close enough the big cities of Tulsa and Oklahoma City that you won’t be spending too much time in the car, but exciting enough to still feel like an adventure.
+Close enough the big cities of Tulsa, Edmond, and Oklahoma City that you won’t be spending too much time in the car, but exciting enough to still feel like an adventure.

 When you are considering a family road trip over Labor Day, it is important to remember to be SMART.
 Following these five tips will help keep your trip enjoyable, without any unforeseen events putting a damper on the holiday festivities.